OlgaHuawei/draft-olga-digital-map/draft-havel-opsawg-digital-map.md

 and 27 of these modules have maturity level of 'initial'.
 The up-to-date information can be found in the YANG Catalog {{Catalog}}.

-From this set of IETF RFCs and IETF I-Ds (at different level of maturity), we designed a Digital Map Proof of concept (PoC), with the following objectives and functionalities:
+From the set of IETF RFCs and I-Ds (at different level of maturity), we designed a Digital Map Proof of concept (PoC), with the following objectives and functionalities:

 * Can the central RFC 8345 YANG module be a good basis to model a Digital Map?